1940 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Week 1: at California

 On September 28, 1940, Michigan opened its season on the road playing the California Golden Bears at Berkeley, California.
 The game was the first played between the two football programs.
 Michigan won the game by a score of 41 to 0.
 While celebrating his 21st birthday, Michigan halfback Tom Harmon scored four touchdowns, kicked four points after touchdown (PAT), and threw a touchdown pass to David M. Nelson.
 Cliff Wise also scored a touchdown for Michigan, after coming into the game as a substitute for Harmon in the second half, and William Melzow kicked the PAT.
 Harmon's first touchdown came on the opening kickoff, which he returned 94 yards.
 His second touchdown came in the second quarter on a 72-yard punt return in which he reportedly dodged and swerved from one side of the field to the other, running about 100 yards before reaching the end zone.
 His third touchdown was on an 85-yard run in the second quarter.
 During the third touchdown run, a spectator jumped from the stands and ran onto the field trying, without success, to tackle Harmon.

 Michigan gained 295 rushing yards, held Cal to only eight rushing yards, and only allowed Cal to advance beyond midfield once, and then only in the fourth quarter when the Bears advanced to Michigan's 40-yard line.
 The margin of defeat was the worst for a Cal team since a 70–0 loss to USC in 1930.
 The Associated Press wrote that Harmon found California's defense "about as strong as a wet paper bag," noted that Harmon was "as hard to snare as a greased pig," and opined that the only reason Michigan's point total was not higher was that "Michigan's first-string players ran themselves into a complete state of exhaustion."

 Michigan's starting lineup against California was Ed Frutig (left end), Albert Wistert (left tackle), Ralph Fritz (left guard), Robert Ingalls (center), Milo Sukup (right guard), Reuben Kelto (right tackle), Joe Rogers (right end), Forest Evashevski (quarterback), Harmon (left halfback), Norman Call (right halfback), and Bob Westfall (fullback).